Christmas Day is celebrated across the UK on 25 December, and is one of the most actively celebrated holidays throughout the country.

-It is also true that, within the UK, there is a degree of diversity in how Christmas is kept.
+There is a degree of diversity in how Christmas is kept in the UK.
 Part of this stems from the divide between Church of England, Catholic, and other Christian traditions.
 Much of it, however, relates to the differences among English, Welsh, and Scottish cultures.

 Gathering around the Christmas tree to open presents, many of them delivered by the mysterious but jolly old soul called Santa Claus is a symbol of the season.
 Interestingly, Christmas trees were not originally popular in the UK.
 It was not until the German-born Prince Albert, husband of Queen Victoria, imported the idea from Germany that it took hold.